-The Trial Advocacy Program, formerly The Board of Advocates/Association of Trial Lawyers of America (ATLA), was organized in the fall of 1982.
-The purpose of the Trial Advocacy Program is to prepare students for a smooth transition from the study of law to the practice of law.
-The objectives of this program are educational and practical.

-Trial Advocacy’s purpose is to develop basic litigation skills that serve any area of legal practice.
+The Trial Advocacy Program at Loyola was organized in the fall of 1982.
+With more than 30 years of success, the purpose of the Trial Advocacy Program is to prepare students for a smooth transition from the study of law to the practice of law by developing basic litigation skills that serve any area of legal practice.

-Skills are honed in a “controlled clinic” environment using a hands-on teaching style.
-The Trial Advocacy Program focuses on learning by doing with practical instruction, demonstrations, feedback and critique used to direct student learning.
-Students have the opportunity of representing a “mock” client in a courtroom setting.
-The program teaches students the strategy of a trial and how to conduct themselves in a courtroom setting.
+Skills are honed in a “controlled clinic” environment using a hands-on teaching style where practitioners mentor students.
+The program focuses on learning by doing with practical instruction, demonstrations, feedback and critique used to direct student learning.
+Students have the opportunity of representing a “mock” client in a courtroom setting--from pretrial motions through closing.
+The program allows students to learn to develop strategies for trial and methods of conducting themselves in a courtroom setting.

 Trial Advocacy teaches students how to speak persuasively, how to conduct direct and cross examinations, and how to prepare and present persuasive opening and closing arguments.
 Students are also taught how to impeach witnesses, tender experts and introduce evidence.
 Students learn to analyze facts and think on their feet while displaying a dynamic courtroom presentation.

-Vice President: Josh Stein
+Vice President: Michael Moore

-Chief of Staff: Tessa Bitterman
+Chief of Staff: Natalie Enterkin

-Alumni/PR Chair: Victoria Roberts
+Alumni/PR Chair: Kapish Barry

 Faculty Advisor: Professor Blaine LeCesne

-- 2015-16 Executive Board & Members
+- Executive Board & Members

 - Argue On Problem